-I see many patients who suffer from an intense and seemingly inexplicable itch on their arms.
+I see many patients who suffer from an intense and seemingly inexplicable itchy arms.
 Until now, we doctors haven’t been able to explain why this happens- but at last there’s a conclusive answer.
 Like nostalgia paresthetica, the problem is apparently caused by a nerve impingement in the spine!

 Of course there are many other reasons why arm skin can itch, but usually there’s a rash on the arm skin and possibly on other parts of the body too.
 Common examples include dry skin, a contact allergic reaction like poison oak or wool allergy, psoriasis, etc. But when you have brachioradial pruritus, the intensely itchy skin looks completely normal before you start scratching.
 My right arm has the itch of brachioradial pruritus so I get to “observe” the condition daily.
 (There are other conditions where it’s possible to have total body itching with no visible rash on the skin, but in brachioradial pruritus the itching is limited mainly to the arms.)